omarzydan610/CodeAlpha_HotelReservationSystem/README.md

  Task is to build a hotel reservation system where users can view available rooms, make reservations, and view booking details.

- Including features like room categorization and payment processing.
+ I included features like room categorization and payment processing.

  I handeled all errors of wrong input by printing error massege.